 The oldest game currently on display is Heavy Hitter, a 1947 baseball game from Bally.
 It wasn’t a pinball game, but rather a baseball game in which the player used a flipper-like device to whack a ball into holes labeled single, double, triple, and home run.
 The oldest traditional pinball game on display here is Football, a 1949 game by Chicago Coin.

-The current location of the Pinball Hall of Fame in Paradise opened in 2009, moving from its previous spot further up Tropicana Avenue.
+The previous location of the Pinball Hall of Fame in Paradise opened in 2009 on Tropicana Avenue.
 The attraction’s website describes the site as an attempt by the Las Vegas Pinball Collectors Club to amass the world’s biggest pinball game collection.

 The Hall was created by Tim Arnold, who once operated an arcade in Michigan back in the ‘70s and maintained and transported many of those games with him to Vegas.